tchakabam/skippyHLS/README.md

 ## What about non-GStreamer things?

 We currently tightly integrate with GStreamer as a multimedia framework.
 Future will show if it makes sense to decouple the implementation further from the integration glue-code (our framework-scope would then become GLib) and enable us to integrate with further multimedia frameworks as VideoLAN (VLC player), Google/Android ExoPlayer, Windows stuff, etc ...
-Sticking to GLib might enable mixed usage of C with [Vala](https://wiki.gnome.org/Projects/Vala) in the project as a modern very-high level functional language.